Fyxod/KnowledgeForge/README.md

 pip install faiss-cpu not working on my laptop due to cuda version mismatch.
 Will see if there will be performance issues later, then might use faiss-gpu on gpu server

+maybe filter out the '\n' in the text chunks before chunking if you get time

+query.py almost fully debugged